askandali/clustering-telecom-users/README.md

 - the international network call minutes
 - the ration of day towards night call minutes with this transformation:

-K-means had bigger Silhouette* index and showed better visual results with 3 possible groups.
+K-means and Hierarchical had similar Silhouette* index, but K-means showed better visual results with 3 possible groups.

 >**Note:**The Silhouette index fluctuates between -1 and 1 and shows how well the observations are adapted to the respective groups.

-### Clustering plot
+### Clustering plot with K-means

 ![](images/ck.PNG)